Zqs0527/CSharpLinkedin/Notes.md

 - The `virtual` method has implementation in the base class.
 The derived class can either override the method or have a new instance of the method

 Static class
+- Make a static constructor.
+It means when this class is firtly used the static constructor will be called.
+One can use the static class in on instances classes